pantheon5100/DeACL/README.md

 ---

 # Change log
 *2023.3.2* The different definitions of the Resnet model between pre-train and SLF make the forward and backward different.
 Our previous code can get a different result given in the paper.
 We fixed the bug by changing the Resnet used during the SLF setting and released the pre-trained model with new code, which performs slightly differently from the one reported in the paper (SLF with CIFAR10 (AA,RA,SA) reported in paper: `45.31, 53.95, 80.17` -> with current code: `45.57, 55.43, 79.53`).
 (We apologize for not providing the model used in the paper since we accidentally deleted the original file.)
+We also update the environment configuration to help you reproduce our result.

 # 🔧 Enviroment
 we use docker `nvidia/cuda:10.2-cudnn8-devel-ubuntu18.04`.
 And we only tested on this docker enviroment.